 Instructions

-• Zest your limes (make sure you only take the green and don't go down to the white, that part is bitter).
+- Zest the limes (make sure you only take the green and don't go down to the white, that part is bitter).
 It took 5 small limes for me to get a heaping tablespoon.

-• In a medium bowl, whisk the egg yolks and lime zest together for about 2 minutes.
-The mixture should be yellow-green and frothy.
+- In a medium bowl, whisk the egg yolks and lime zest together for about 2 minutes.
+The mixture should be yellow-green and frothy.4 large egg yolks, 1 heaping Tablespoon grated lime zest

-• Whisk in the condensed milk until smooth then whisk in the lime juice and pinch of salt until fully incorporated.
-Cover and set aside.
+- Whisk in the condensed milk until smooth then whisk in the lime juice and pinch of salt until fully incorporated.
+Set aside.14 ounces sweetened condensed milk, ½ cup fresh lime juice, 1 pinch salt

-• Pour in the melted butter, sugar, and pinch of salt.
-Pulse about 6 times until it comes together and your mixture looks like wet sand.
+- To the food processor with the crumbs, pour in the melted butter, sugar, and pinch of salt.
+Pulse about 6 times until it comes together and the mixture looks like wet sand.5 Tablespoons unsalted butter, 3 Tablespoons granulated white sugar, 1 pinch salt

-• Bake the crust for 13-16 minutes then remove.
+- Bake the crust for 10-12 minutes or just golden and then remove.

-• Pour your lime filling into the warm crust and bake for 15-18 minutes.
+- Pour the lime filling into the warm crust and bake for an additional 15-18 minutes.
+The filling should be firm but slightly jiggly.

-• Remove from the oven and let cool for about an hour before you move it to the fridge.
-Once it's cool, let it chill in the refrigerator for 2-3 hours to fully set.
-I covered mine and let it sit over night.
+- Remove from the oven and let cool on the counter for about an hour before covering and move it to the fridge.
+Let it chill in the refrigerator for 2-3 hours to fully set.
+I prefer to let it set overnight, if time allows.

 Notes